bksdrodrigo/temporal-ts-base/README.md

 }
 ```

 3. Define Handlers for Temporal Signals and Queries that are already defined.
-As mentioned above, we use Temporal Signals to mutate the workflow state and Temporal queries to allow external cients query the workflow state.
+As mentioned above, we use Temporal Signals to mutate the workflow state and Temporal queries to allow external clients query the workflow state.
 During this step we ensure that we define handlers for both.

 Below is an example that shows how we destruct the already defied `signals` and `queries` objects to create handlers.
-Note that we assume all relevent signals and queries are already defined under `signals` and `queries` object outside the main workflow method.
+Note that we assume all relevant signals and queries are already defined under `signals` and `queries` object outside the main workflow method.

 ```ts
 export async function SampleWorkflow(initialState: SampleWorkflowState): Promise<SampleWorkflowState> {